 The Los Angeles Basis represents one of the most complex airspace areas in the world.
 It is made complex by a combination of factors not found anyplace else in the U.S.; or in the world.
-The Basin is geographically constrained by a ring of mountain that surrounds an airspace region that serves between 13 and 15 million people; one of the largest population centers in the world.
+The LA Basin is geographically constrained by a ring of mountain that surrounds an airspace region that serves between 13 and 15 million people; one of the largest population centers in the world.
 The Basin runs northeast to southeast.
 The mountains that range to 11,000 feet; and nothing to the west but ocean.
 The region’s year-round good-flying weather has generated one of the largest centers of aviation users in the country – from beginning student pilots and schools to airlines and their highly trained air transport pilots; and including varied range of military operations, air taxi services, commercial operators, emergency, police, fire and other general service aircraft to media reporting and charter services.
-SCAUWG has identified 10 major HotSpots within the Basin.
-A PowerPoint presentation that features each of the 10 aerial HotSpots can be accessed here.
+SCAUWG has identified 10 major LA Basin HotSpots.

 Anaheim 3 Departure from Long Beach

 There have been several instances in which pilots have mistakenly joined the SLI 319 radial at the Seal Beach VOR when departing Long Beach on the Lake Huges Transiton of the Anaheim 3 Departure.
 The departure should proceed on the SLI 058 radial.
 Departing on the SLI 319 radial conflicts with heavy jets crossing SLI at 7000′ inbound to LAX.
 Please review the Letter to Airman and its appeded graphic here!